-Make no mistake about it, I was big Ronnie Holderby, Texas drawl and all, who lived for himself first and thought he knew the definition of a man.
-Problem was he didn’t know God’s definition of a man.
-And his foolishness was coming to an end as he was about to find out.
+Make no mistake about it, I was big Ronnie Holderby, Texas drawl and all, who lived for myself first and thought I knew the definition of a man.
+Problem was I didn’t know God’s definition of a man.
+And my foolishness was coming to an end as I was about to find out.

-A year and a half later, the whole family flew to Louisiana to take part in a week long intervention with our oldest son who had been clean for a year.
-My wife Teresa, our two sons Luke & Brett and I joined with eight other families that all would take turns sitting in the middle of a large circle to share how their child’s actions had hurt them.
+A year and a half later, the whole family flew to Louisiana to take part in a week-long intervention with our oldest son who had been clean for a year.
+My wife, Teresa, our two sons, Luke and Brett, and I joined with eight other families that would all take turns sitting in the middle of a large circle to share how their child’s actions had hurt them.
 If the tears had flowed in the past months, it was nothing compared to the weeping that took place that week.

 Soon after that, I found myself using one of my flatbed trucks to haul equipment for a Miles Ahead Crusade happening at the Sports Arena.
 It was grunt work and my back and legs felt it, but from the way my heart felt, I knew something significant was happening.
-I suddenly started to feel a joy and fulfillment with purpose that I had never known and the more I gave to the Lord, the more He gave back.”
+I suddenly started to feel a joy and fulfillment with a purpose that I had never known, and the more I gave to the Lord, the more He gave back.

-Note: Our oldest son Lance Holderby was delivered from his addiction and has asked Jesus into his heart to be his Lord and Savior.
-He is married to a Godly woman Nicki and together they are raising up Nicki's daughter and Lances two daughters to have a relationship with Jesus Christ learning God's love for them and then loving others..
+Note: Our oldest son, Lance Holderby, was delivered from his addiction and has asked Jesus into his heart to be his Lord and Savior.
+He is married to a godly woman, Nicki, and together they are raising Nicki's daughter and Lances two daughters to have a relationship with Jesus Christ, learning God's love for them and then loving others.

 What has God done in your life?
-We want you to invite you to get connected with the Men's Ministry on Tuesday Nights 6:30 AM, at all Rock Campus Locations.
+We want to invite you to get connected with the Men's Ministry on Tuesday Nights at 6:30 PM at all Rock Campus Locations.